 web.yml to deploy two services into your Consul service mesh.
 The blueprint provides you with some other files,

 dashboard-service.yaml, containing other services definitions.
-After completing this track try deploying more services and creating intentions for them.
+After completing this collection try deploying more services and creating intentions for them.